e18e/e18e/docs/blog/bundling-dependencies.md

 **Advice:** Put the work in and become dependency-free properly if possible (if it really should be).

-## Additional notes
+## Advantages & disadvantages

-### Advantages/disadvantages of bundling
+### Advantages of bundling

-A few advantages to bundling:

-- We don't want to block our release waiting for a dependency to have an alternative
+**We don't want to block our release waiting for a dependency to have an alternative**

-  - This may be waiting for an ESM alternative, something less bloated, or something using newer standards
+This may be waiting for an ESM alternative, something less bloated, or something using newer standards

-- We are producing a developer tool (i.e. it'll never reach production), so we want to tree-shake our dependencies for our consumers
+**We are producing a developer tool (i.e. it'll never reach production), so we want to tree-shake our dependencies for our consumers**

+This is the most common reason and still very valid.
+If you're shipping a developer tool and have a complex dependency tree with a lot of unused code, it may be better to tree-shake it up front.

-- We want to patch a dependency in a way that the dependency is unlikely to ever accept upstream
+**We want to patch a dependency in a way that the dependency is unlikely to ever accept upstream**

-Disadvantages:
+Less common, but you may want to patch something to work better in your particular case, in a way that the maintainers wouldn't be able to accept across the board.

+### Disadvantages of bundling

-- Packages no longer receive downloads
+**Packages no longer receive downloads**

-  - The number of downloads is a commonly used metric for sponsoring OSS projects, or deciding if to use such a package
+The number of downloads is a commonly used metric for sponsoring OSS projects, or deciding if to use such a package

-- Dependencies no longer receive updates
+**Dependencies no longer receive updates**

-  - They will be locked to the version at the time of bundling.
+They will be locked to the version at the time of bundling.
 The burden to release security updates is then on you (to re-bundle)

-- Bloated dependency trees are hidden but still exist
+**Bloated dependency trees are hidden but still exist**

-  - These dependencies would be better replaced by alternatives, or contributed to
+These dependencies would be better replaced by alternatives, or contributed to

-- npm de-duplication no longer happens
+**npm de-duplication no longer happens**

-  - If a consumer has many copies of this dependency, the bundled ones will be duplicates since npm isn't aware of them
+If a consumer has many copies of this dependency, the bundled ones will be duplicates since npm isn't aware of them

-- Maintainers don't receive help/contributions to improve
+**Maintainers don't receive help/contributions to improve**

-  - Bundling the dependency often means the core problem is put off for longer (e.g. bloated sub-dependencies).
+Bundling the dependency often means the core problem is put off for longer (e.g. bloated sub-dependencies).
 Helping the maintainers solve the problem would be better

-- Issues are often opened with your project rather than the dependency
+**Issues are often opened with your project rather than the dependency**

+Since consumers don't know you pull much of your code from dependencies, issues with it will be raised with you rather than the packages responsible for it.

+## Additional notes

 ### Tree-shaking in libraries